 The principal objective of this course is the indepth continuation of the introduction to the psychological aspects of human behavior.
-Some of the main themes covered include: research methods employed in psychology, perspectives on human behavior, psychological development, complex learning and cognition, behavior modification techniques, behavior disorders, problem of society and environmental psychology.
+Some of the main themes covered include: research methods employed in psychology, perspectives on human behavior, psychological development, complex learning and cognition, behavior modification techniques, behavior disorders, problems in society, and environmental psychology.